delineateio/layer-service-customers/README.md

 * `consul` running on port `8500`
 * `postgres` running on port `5432`

-Running`make debug` will stand up the required backend services.
+Running`make services` will stand up the required backend services.

 When the services are running it is possible to browse the [Consul UI](http://localhost:8500/ui/).
 You can subsequently use `make ps` to show the running containers.